Free consultation 402-431-9000

 Attorney & Partner At Knowles Law Firm

 Knowles Law Firm has been helping Nebraska accident victims for 55 years, and we see firsthand how distracted driving accidents devastate families.
-Our experienced team helps you understand your legal rights if you’ve been injured by a distracted driver.
+If you were injured by a distracted driver, understanding Nebraska’s current law is essential to your claim.

 What Devices Are Covered